JoshuaDuma/Buzzer-Full-Stack-Development-Assessment/README.md

 This project is a coding challange provided by the company Buzzer.
 The purpose is to develop a social media platform to demonstrate my ability to use React and NodeJS.
 This program uses a mock data set that contains user's posts.
 The program allows a user to navigate and filter the data using React and NodeJS.

-The server is enabled or cors, proxy in development is an option but not required.
+The server is enabled for cors, or proxy in development is an option but not required.

 For educational purposes only.